-Sophia Loren Fast Facts
+Sophia Loren Fast Facts | CNN

 1965 - Giuliana Ponti obtains a French divorce recognized by Italian law.

-April 9, 1966 - Sophia Loren and Carlo Ponti marry for the second time.
+April 9, 1966 - Loren and Carlo Ponti marry for the second time.

-July 24, 1968 - Loren and Ponti are cleared of bigamy charges by Rome's criminal court.
+July 24, 1968 - Loren and Ponti cleared of bigamy charges by Rome’s criminal court.

 January 23, 1979 - Loren is tried (in absentia), and acquitted, of complicity with Ponti in income tax evasion, misuse of government subsidies, and illegal export of Italian funds and artwork.
-Carlo Ponti is convicted and sentenced to four years in prison, (two years were pardoned) and fined 22 billion lire ($24 million).
+Carlo Ponti is convicted and sentenced to four years in prison (two years were pardoned) and fined 22 billion lire ($24 million).
 All charges against him were cleared in 1987.

 1980 - Portrays both herself and her mother in the made-for-TV movie “Sophia Loren: Her Own Story,” based on her 1979 autobiography, “Sophia: Living and Loving, Her Own Story,” written with A. E. Hotchner.